 - £20pm – Most members.

-- £15pm – First year members and students.
+- £15pm – First year members and full time students.

 - Under 18s play and train free.

 - Paid By Standing Order By Every player

 - Annual (10 month) commitment, not pay monthly.

 Organising an Australian Rules Football club can be very expensive so we rely heavily on the Annual Membership Fees all players pay in order to keep the club running.
 Without these fees we could not book game day venues, buy new equipment, pay League Association fees and all other costs incurred by the club.